Itacaré.com

 TABOQUINHAS

-The Taboquinhas District was considered the most important of the entire municipality back in the days when tourism didn't exist in this area.
+The Taboquinhas District is located 28 km from the village of Itacaré.
+It was the most important of the county, back in the days, when tourism didn't exist in this area.

-When the economic base was cocoa, Taboquinhas was the political centre of the municipality.
-With the collapse of the cocoa industry and the growth of tourism, business started moving more towards the coast (Itacaré).
+When the economic base was cocoa, Taboquinhas was the political centre of Itacaré.
+With the collapse of the cocoa cultivation and the growth of tourism, business started moving more towards the coast.

 Adventure tourism has had a big role in reviving the Taboquinhas district.
 Each year more and more eager tourists pass through Taboquinhas (which is located on the Contas River) for a massive dose of adrenaline.
 The most popular activities here include white-water rafting, kayaking, rappelling and zip lining.